 Later that evening we return to the stateroom and watch as the sun slowly sets in the West and the pale orange light gently fades away- there's still no sign of land.

 Tonights plan is basically to stay awake after eating in the MDR and perhaps even make it past 10pm.
-Dinner is a lovely little duck confit, chowder and cod for Dan, the vichyssoise and coq au vin for Jack.
+Dinner is a lovely duck confit, chowder and cod for D, the vichyssoise and coq au vin for J.

 Coffee, more dancing, more promenading and more climbing stairs in high heels for the exercise (that's J not myself in case you are wondering).

 The rest of the ship seems to have taken an early night as the captains lounge is pretty much deserted other than a group of three Italian couples who (as usual) show us how classy ballroom dancing can be.
 Eventually tiredness takes over and on this cool evening we slip slowly into the Gulf of Maine to complete the transatlantic section of the cruise.
-It's finally Boston tomorrow, the first land since Southampton (which probably explains why everyone has taken an early night)
+It's finally Boston tomorrow!

 No comments: